South Africa: Official and widely spoken languages

 Exploring Indigenous Languages and Multilingualism

 Indigenous languages play a vital role in shaping everyday life and community bonds.
 They are more than just tools for communication; they are symbols of cultural pride and identity.
-Nearly 99% of black South Africans use these languages at home, ensuring their preservation for future generations6.
+Nearly 99% of black South Africans use these languages at home, ensuring their preservation for future generations.

 indigenous language south africa